 Its the unavoidable risk you have to run when just booking into just one spot for the whole of your trip.
 The answer?
 Well lets just for now suggest that you don’t maybe put all of your eggs in the same basket…

 Why?
 Cos we appreciate that its not easy to always work out where the good snow will be at any given time.
 You need to collate a lot of information on weather systems and have a well tuned intuition that comes from working in the mountains full time.
 Its not easy.
-In fact it’s really pretty, super complicated and that’s the beauty of a Rider Social Trip and Split as we do all of this research, and more for you.
+In fact it’s really pretty, super complicated and that’s the beauty of a Rider Social trip as we do all of this research, and more for you.

 You fly into Geneva airport on the Saturday arrival date and jump into a pre-arranged transfer cab which brings you up into resort in Chatel.
 When you arrive you settle into your pre-arranged accommodation, relax and maybe drink a beer before we all meet up on the early evening to talk through the next day and upcoming trip.
 We’ll discuss what you’ll need to pack and suggest what to wear and importantly what you’d individually like to either learn or experience on your trip away with us.